Elias Xitavhudzi

 Elias Xitavhudzi was a South African serial killer who murdered 16 women in Atteridgeville, South Africa, in the 1950s.
 Xitavhudzi targeted only whites in the then-strictly segregated community.
 His killing spree caused a local sensation during the peak years of South Africa's apartheid regime.
 Prior to his capture, he acquired the nickname "Pangaman" (panga being a local word for the machete with which he mutilated his victims).

-Xitavhudzi was arrested after selling a stolen watch which had belonged to one of his victims, prompting his arrest.
-In prison he confessed to all his crimes.
+Xitavhudzi was arrested after selling a stolen watch that had belonged to one of his victims.
+In prison, he confessed to all his crimes.
 He was quickly tried and convicted of 16 murders.
 Sentenced to death, he was hanged on 14 November 1960.
 He was the second in a series of at least a half-dozen serial killers to have plagued the township of Atteridgeville.